 On February 4, 2025, the Fourth Circuit entered an unpublished opinion affirming in part and modifying in part this Court's remand order.
 See ECF No. 30.
 The Fourth Circuit directed this Court "to modify its order to expressly retain jurisdiction of the federal issues identified in the Board's notice of removal should those issues remain after the resolution of the state court proceedings, including any appeals."
-Id. at 11.
+Id. at 11 (citing England v.
+Med.
+Exam'rs., 375 U.S. 411 (1964)).

 Two days later, Justice Riggs filed in Wake County Superior Court a Notice of Fourth Circuit Opinion and England Reservation.
 Justice Riggs made this reservation to "preserve her right to return to federal court for the resolution of federal issues" and explained that she "intends, should the state courts hold against her on questions of state law, to return to the Eastern District of North Carolina for disposition of her federal contentions."
-Justice Riggs' England Reservation ¶ 7, 8 (Exhibit 2 to Declaration of Samuel B. Hartzell).

-On February 26, 2025, this Court implemented the Fourth Circuit's mandate by modifying its remand order to retain jurisdiction over those federal issues.
+ECF No. 39-2 ¶¶ 7, 8.
+This Court later implemented the Fourth Circuit's mandate by modifying its remand order to retain jurisdiction over those federal issues.
 See ECF No. 35.

 On February 7, 2025, the Wake County Superior Court affirmed the State Board's Order and Decision dismissing Judge Griffin's protests.
 See Griffin v.
 N.C.
-State Bd. of Elections, No. COA25-181, 2025 WL 1021724, at \3 (N.C.
+State Bd. of Elections, No. COA25-181, 2025 WL 1021724, at 3 (N.C.
 Ct.
 App.
 Apr.
 4, 2025).

 On April 4, 2025, a divided panel of the Court of Appeals of North Carolina reversed.
 The majority held in relevant part that the two categories of ballots still at issue-the targeted ballots cast by military and overseas citizens and the ballots cast by overseas citizens who have not lived in North Carolina-were not legally cast.
-See id. at \15.
+See id. at 15.
 The Court of Appeals ordered the State Board to allow the military and overseas voters fifteen business days to "cure their failure to abide by the photo ID requirement."
 Id.

-Judge Hampson dissented, arguing (among other things) that "equitable principles demand we do not change the rules of an election midstream or after votes are tallied to disenfranchise qualified North Carolina voters" and that "fundamental principles of equal protection demand these absentee and early votes be counted in this election."
-Id. at \16 (Hampson, J., dissenting).
+Judge Hampson dissented, arguing (among other things) that "equitable principles demand we do not change the rules of an election midstream or after votes are tallied to disenfranchise qualified North Carolina voters" and "fundamental principles of equal protection demand these absentee and early votes be counted in this election."
+Id. at 16 (Hampson, J., dissenting).
 Judge Hampson also emphasized the practical effect of the court's decision on North Carolina voters: